mailong25/self-supervised-speech-recognition/README.md

 ## Install dependencies
-Warning: This might take a lot of time and effort, so be ready for it and stick to the end.
+Warning: This might take a lot of time and effort, so keep calm and stick to the end.

 Please follow this [instruction](https://github.com/mailong25/vietnamese-speech-recognition/blob/master/dependencies.md)